drseg/swift-fsm/README.md

 #### Lazy FSM

-For small tables, or tables with only a few total `Predicate` cases, this eager algorithm is still likely to be the preferable option.
-For tables with a large number of transition statements, and/or a large number of `Predicate` cases, the lazy solution may be more performant overall.
+For small tables, or tables with only a few total `Predicate` cases, this eager algorithm is likely to be the preferred option.
+For tables with a large number of transition statements, and/or a large number of `Predicate` cases, there is an alternative lazy solution that may be more performant overall.

-Replacing the `FSM` class with `LazyFSM` will do away with the entire combinatorics algorithm, which will result in much smaller tables internally, and much faster table compile time.
+Replacing the `FSM` class with `LazyFSM` will do away with the look-ahead combinatorics algorithm described above.
+The result is smaller tables internally, and faster table compile time.
 The cost is at the call to `handleEvent()` where multiple lookup operations are needed to find the correct transition.
+These two systems therefore make opposite tradeoffs - the eager system does all of its work at table compile time, whereas the lazy system saves on compile time space and performance resources by doing its work at transition run time.

 Performance of the `LazyFSM` implementation of `handleEvent()` increases from O(1) to O(n!), where `n` is the number of `Predicate` *types* used, regardless of the number of cases.
 Taking the same example as previously, using three predicates with 10 cases each, each call to `handleEvent()` would need to perform somewhere between a minimum of 1 operation, and a maximum of `3! + 1` or 7 operations.
 Using more than three `Predicate` types in this case is therefore not advisable.